-Fig. 6 - The ratio of the trophic level of different modeled zooplankton and fish to the trophic level they would have in the longest possible model food chain.
-The "other" category includes all planktivorous fish and all zooplankton that are not larval ABT prey.
+Fig. 6.
+The ratio of the TL of different modeled zooplankton and fish to the TL they would have in the longest possible model food chain.
+The 'other' category includes all planktivorous fish and all zooplankton that are not larval ABT prey.